Chain of Custody

 Chain of Custody Certification

 Chain of custody (CoC) is the process through which the company demonstrates it has the systems and controls necessary to track the source of certified fiber in its products.
-Third-party certification provides the assurance that fiber-tracking systems identifying the source of the fiber or wood used are in place.
+Third-party certification provides the assurance that robust systems identifying the source of the fiber or wood used are in place.

 Internal and external audits are conducted at each of our operations on an annual basis.
 Discrepancies identified during the audit process are corrected and re-evaluated in subsequent audits.
 The constant evolution of CoC standards requires that Resolute comply with the latest science-based recommendations and requirements for our fiber sourcing areas and operations.
-The CoC certifications for each of our operations are renewed on a five-year basis.
-We are committed to maintaining 100% CoC certification across our operations, and in 2020, we completed certification audits for all of our Canadian CoC certificates, as well as multisite CoC certification for all of our tissue mills, including the Calhoun (Tennessee) mill's tissue operation.
+CoC certifications for each of our operations are renewed on a five-year basis.
+We are committed to maintaining internationally recognized CoC standards across 100% of our operations, and for 2026, we have set a target to increase externally sourced fiber that is third-party certified to 75%.

 Tracing our Products to the Source